-- Attempted to blend in with a file name that matched the system name it resided on - Configured for WMI persistence (generally uncommon in 2019) - Used likely compromised infrastructure for C2 - Masquerades its command-and-control (C2) traffic as legitimate Google Notifications HTTP requests
+- Attempted to blend in with a file name that matched the system name it resided on - Configured for WMI persistence (generally uncommon in 2019) - Used likely compromised infrastructure for C2 - Masquerades its command-and-control (C2) traffic as legitimate Google Notifications HTTP requests observed tactics, techniques and procedures (TTPs) in GoldMax and SUNBURST.
+TrailBlazer persists on a compromised host using WMI event subscriptions4 - a technique also used by SeaDuke - although this persistence mechanism is not exclusive to COZY BEAR.5

 TrailBlazer is a sophisticated malware family that provides modular functionality and a very low prevalence.
 The malware shares high-level functionality with other malware families.
-In particular, the use of random identifier strings for C2 operations and result codes, and attempts to hide C2 communications in seemingly legitimate web traffic, were previously observed tactics, techniques and procedures (TTPs) in GoldMax and SUNBURST.
-TrailBlazer persists on a compromised host using WMI event subscriptions - a technique also used by SeaDuke - although this persistence mechanism is not exclusive to COZY BEAR.
+In particular, the use of random identifier strings for C2 operations and result codes, and attempts to hide C2 communications in seemingly legitimate web traffic, were previously

-WMI event filter SELECT FROM InstanceModificationEvent WITHIN 60 WHERE TargetInstance ISA 'Win32 PerfFormattedData PerfOS Svstem' AND TargetInstance.SvstemUpTime >= 180 AND TargetInstance.SystemUpTime < 480 WMI Event consumer C:\Proaram Files (x86)\Common Files\Adobe\ (CommandLineTemplate) <filename>.exe</filename> Filter to consumer CommandLineEventConsumer.Name=" binding <guid1>" EventFilter.Name="<guid2>"</guid2></guid1>
+WMI event filter SELECT FROM InstanceModificationEvent WITHIN 60 WHERE TargetInstance ISA 'Win32 PerfFormattedData PerfOS Svstem' AND TargetInstance.SystemUpTime >= 180 AND TargetInstance.SystemUpTime < 480 WMI Event consumer C:\Program Files (x86)\Common Files\Adobe\ (CommandLineTemplate) <filename>.exe</filename> Filter to consumer CommandLineEventConsumer.Name=" binding <guid1>" EventFilter.Name="<guid2>"</guid2></guid1>